smaroukis/traction_summary/traction_summary.md

 * Have one or two core talks
 * Advanced
     * Record speaking engagements
-    * Resuse slides - each slide is a story and can be swapped
+    * Reuse slides - each slide is a story and can be swapped
     * Build relationships at e.g. speakers dinners

 ----